-If you recently divorced, resolved a child custody dispute, or completed any other type of family court case in St. Louis, the finalization of your family court order can feel like the beginning of a new phase of your life.
+If you recently divorced, resolved a child custody dispute, or completed any other type of family law case in St. Louis, the finalization of your family court order can feel like the beginning of a new phase of your life.
 However, it’s important to remember that this may not be the end of your legal issue.
 Most family court cases ultimately lead to subsequent legal proceedings months or even years after a family court order has been finalized.

 The modification process is commonly used in response to recent life events.
 The loss of a job, an unexpected catastrophic injury, or a death in the family could all potentially influence a family court order.
 When you can no longer abide by the terms of your court order due to forces beyond your control, you have the right to request a reasonable change to reflect these new circumstances.